As a high school senior, Robbie threw thee no-hitters, including a 5-inning perfect game.

 Ray was moved into a sitting position and then helped onto a motorized cart.
 The crowd at Busch Stadium gave him a standing ovation, and he waved in appreciation.

 "Those are things you never forget," D-backs manager Torey Lovullo said.
 "I got out there and he was on his back and his eyes were open.
 That was the first thing that I saw, and I was very grateful for that.
 Knowing he was able to answer questions and [assistant athletic trainer Ryan DiPanfilo] got out there as fast as he could.
 I knew we were in good hands."

 Ray underwent a CT scan at a local hospital, which checked out well according to Lovullo, and needed some stitches in his head.
 Ray then returned to the ballpark to shower before heading back to the team hotel.
-Ray was entered into Major League Baseball's concussion protocol.
+Ray was entered into MLB's concussion protocol.

 It was an emotional night for the D-backs, who were more worried about the health of their teammate than the loss.
 Reliever Archie Bradley was one of those most affected.
 He was hit in the face by a line drive off the bat of Carlos Gonzalez two years ago.
 And he was sitting in the bullpen when Ray got hit.

 "It made me sick to my stomach," Bradley said.
 "Heart started beating fast, stomach started hurting.
 Especially when you're that close with a guy, baseball really goes out the window.
 Robbie's got a family, wife and a kid watching the game at home, and that's where my head was.
 You forget about the game.
 You forget about everything else.
 "I was just kind of waiting to hear what the word and status of Robbie was."